TIDES-transit/TIDES/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-The community leaders for this effort include project Leadership and the Product Management Team as described in the [Project Governance](CONTRIBUTING.md#project-governance).
+The community leaders for this effort include project Leadership and the Product Management Team as described in the [Project Governance][TIDES-governance].

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in